4 Foods and Herbs for Winter Wellness

 Ginger (Sheng Jiang)

-Fresh ginger (dried ginger has some different qualities) is a pungent and heating rhizome that is commonly used in both Traditional Chinese and Ayurvedic medicine.
-There are many uses for ginger – it offers protection against colds and flu, it has anti-inflammatory properties (great for arthritis, aches, and menstrual pain), and it’s used as a digestive herb to stoke the digestive fire.
-Below you’ll find a super easy recipe for ginger tea.
+Fresh ginger (dried ginger has distinct qualities) is a pungent, warming rhizome commonly used in both Traditional Chinese and Ayurvedic medicine.
+There are many uses for ginger: it offers protection against colds and flu, has anti-inflammatory properties (great for arthritis, aches, and menstrual pain), and is used as a digestive herb to stoke the digestive fire.
+Below you’ll find a super-easy recipe for ginger tea.

 GINGER TEA